Flooring for home offices

 Wood in the home office

 If you have hardwood flooring throughout your home, you’ll most likely want hardwood flooring in your home office.
 Wood is one of the more expensive flooring options, but the reward is a durable, natural and long-lasting floor.
-Both solid and engineered hardwood floors are durable, practical and beautiful options.
-And, they’re both available in a wide variety of colours, wood grains and textures.
+Engineered hardwood floors are durable, practical and beautiful.
+And, they are available in a wide variety of colours, wood grains and textures.
 At Tarkett, our beautifully crafted wood flooring is available in both contemporary and traditional wood designs and in a wide range of colour choices, finishes and unique features, which will bring style and elegance to your home office.

 Laminate in the home office